smart-on-fhir/health-cards/docs/index.md

 ## User Experience

 1. **Install** a "Health Wallet" app
-2. **Connect** the Health Wallet to a lab account
+2. **Connect** the Health Wallet to an account with the Issuer (optional step)
-3. **Save** a COVID-19 results card from the lab to the Health Wallet
+3. **Save** a Health Card from the Issuer into the Health Wallet
-4. When a user wants to **share** COVID-19 results with a verifier:
+4. **Present** a Health Card to a Verifier
-    a) Open Health Wallet
-    b) Scan a QR code displayed by verifier
-    c) Agree when prompted with "Share COVID-19 results with _{Verifier Name_}?"
+  * Presentation incluldes explicit user opt-in and approval
+  * Presentation workflow depends on context (e.g., on-device presentation to a verifier's mobile app, or in-person presentation)

 ## Demo
 Sometimes it's easiest to learn by seeing.
-For an end-to-end demonstration including Mobile Wallet, Lab API, and Verifier, see [c19.cards](https://c19.cards/) (source code [on GitHub](https://github.com/microsoft-healthcare-madison/health-wallet-demo) -- and if you want to learn how to test your own components against the demo site, see [README.md](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/README.md#using-the-hosted-demo-components)).
+For an end-to-end demonstration including Mobile Wallet, Issuer API, and Verifier, see [c19.cards](https://c19.cards/) (source code [on GitHub](https://github.com/microsoft-healthcare-madison/health-wallet-demo) -- and if you want to learn how to test your own components against the demo site, see [README.md](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/README.md#using-the-hosted-demo-components)).

 #### Demo Mobile Wallet: Home Screen
 ![](https://i.imgur.com/pMuA3N9.png)

 #### Demo Mobile Wallet Approval Screen
 ![](https://i.imgur.com/fDdem2h.png)

 # Design Considerations